oneapi-src/computational-fluid-dynamics/README.md

 Once the Intel environment is created, you can then move ahead to executing the pipeline using the Intel-optimized packages.

-The data ingestion, model training, model conversion to frozen graph and model inference exercises are identical to how it was setup for the stock version with the only exception that the pipeline will be executed using Tensorflow v2.10.0 which will leverage oneDNN optimizations by default.
+The data ingestion, model training, model conversion to frozen graph and model inference exercises are identical to how it was setup for the stock version with the only exception that the pipeline will be executed using TensorFlow v2.10.0 which will leverage oneDNN optimizations by default.
 Another addition is using INC to quantize the FP32 model to INT8 and run inference using the quantized model.

 Following are examples of how the main pipeline components (similar to stock) can be executed in an Intel environment